-Sue: Yes, the guy playing Peter didn’t look at the camera once!
+Sue: Yes, Peter didn’t look at the camera once!

 Sue: This is a bit full-on, isn’t it?
-He’s known her for what?
+He’s known her for, what?
 A week?
-He’s overstepping the mark a bit here.
+He’s overstepping the mark, if you ask me.

-As the Doctor and Bellal attempt to gain entrance to the city, I am rocked by a wave of nostalgia.
+As the Doctor and Bellal enter the city, I’m rocked by a wave of nostalgia.

 Me: This is the bit they showed on Ask Aspel.
-I just thought you ought to know.
+I just thought you should know.

-The Doctor is confronted by another puzzle; this time it’s a simple maze on a wall.
+The Doctor is confronted by a simple maze on a wall.

-Sue: It’s The Cube.
-Phillip Schofield is going to be on the other side of that door.
+Sue: It’s basically an episode of The Cube.
+Phillip Schofield is on the other side of that door.

 The Doctor traces his finger through the maze with ease.

-Sue: That didn’t look that difficult.
+Sue: That didn’t look very difficult to me.
 Why did the other contestants die?
 How many goes did they need before they all died of starvation?
-They must have been thick.
+They must have been really thick.